 I tried to look back in my life for that pivotal moment when I believed, but I can’t remember ever not believing.
-Although I’ve had a number of experiences that have reinforced my belief over the years.
+Although, as I said, I’ve had a number of experiences that have reinforced my belief over the years.
 Since I was no help to myself, I thought I’d check out Reddit and see what made others believe…

 This was a post by MuddaFrmAnnudaBrudda, from four months ago: